 |Arrival airport||First hotel location||Transfer time||Final ship location||Departure airport||Transfer time|

-During the return journey, there will be a 30 minute domestic flight from Maamiligi Airport to Male International Airport.
+On Day 11 there will be a 30-minute domestic flight from Malé Velana International Airport to Maamiligi Airport.

 Riviera Travel -Pompeii,Capri,Bay of Naples.You need the eloquence of Cicero to describe this incredible tour.Superlatives abound particularly for the knowledge and enthusiasm of the riviera staff in our case Linda.
 Rhoddy & Jan ...

 Just back from my seventh Riviera tour; once again it was a great success.
 The geography of Croatia and the Dalmation coast inevitably results in a lot of coach travel.
 All of it was worthwhile: Trogir, Split and the Krka National...